 Your Baby Head to Toe

 Newborns.
 We dream of them, we wait for them, and they are perfect.
 That is perfectly imperfect.
-Parents should be prepared and realize that not all newborns look like one another or look perfect form head to toe.
+Parents should be prepared and realize that not all newborns look like one another or look perfect from head to toe.

 Your baby’s head and features

 Newborn babies’ heads are rarely round.
-Actually, they are more oval with occasion bumps and scratch from birth or even cone-shaped.
+Actually, they are more oval with occasion bumps and scratches from birth or even cone-shaped.
 Babies who are born naturally via the vagina can have cone-shaped heads, swollen areas, prominent ridges, scratches, or marks from navigating mom’s pelvis.
 Babies born via cesarean may also have similar marks or may also have the classic round shape.
 All are completely normal.

 Some newborns are born with a full head of hair and others are bald.
 The hair at birth usually looks darker and curlier due to the amniotic fluid.
 Many babies have extra hair on the forehead, sideburns, and even some back hair.
 This is normal and it will fall out after birth.
 Your baby may also lose the hair on their head becoming bald before growing it back and others lose it little by little.

 Newborn babies are born with a smushed flat nose.
-This is not their permanent nose rather a nose that has yet to be revealed.
+This is not their permanent nose but rather a nose that has yet to be revealed.
 They are also “obligate nasal breathers” which means their natural preference is to breathe through their nose.
 If the nasal passage is blocked, it can be dangerous and uncomfortable.
-So you may notice your baby sneeze – a lot.
+So you may notice your baby sneezing – a lot.
 As they can’t clear their airway consciously by sniffing or blowing their nose.
 So they sneeze, to clear out whatever is sitting in the nasal passages.

 For babies that have more mucus, saline sprays or drops, plus a good nasal aspirator can help keep their airway clear.
 Also, consider a good cold water humidifier for the baby’s room.